Southwest LRT project impacts and mitigation measures

 Environmental studies and other documents prepared by Hennepin County, including the Alternatives Analysis and the Rail Feasibility Study, are available on the Southwest LRT Community Works site.

-Many of the PDFs on the Metropolitan Council's website are structured to be read properly by screen readers and downloaded as text files.
+Many of the PDFs on our website are structured to be read properly by screenreaders and downloaded as text files.
 Download the latest version of Adobe Reader for best results.
-For more information, consult the Council's web accessibility resources.
-If you are unable to read a PDF document or save a text version successfully, please contact the Southwest LRT Project Office to request the information in an alternate format.
+For more information,consult our web accessibility resources.
+If you are unable to read a PDF document or save a text version successfully, email the Southwest LRT Project Office to request the information in an alternate format.